Paul-Lecomte/profile_roasting/README.md

 - [x] Three roast modes: `light`, `mild`, and `spicy`
 - [x] Improve template variation with GPT-style prompts
 - [x] Save card as a image (PNG)
+- [ ] Add other options like nice card or funny card
 - [ ] Add support for GitLab and Bitbucket

 ---